 How to Get to Hiroshima

-Hiroshima is a four-hour train ride from Tokyo (costing approximately £83/$294) and one and half hours from Kyoto (£83/$131) and should be considered as part of your Japan itinerary.
+Hiroshima is a four-hour train ride from Tokyo (costing approximately £83/$294) and a 90-minute ride from Kyoto (£83/$131), worth considering as part of your Japan itinerary.

 Where to Stay in Hiroshima